acro5piano/metabase-playbook/README.md

 - Store Metabase data to PostgreSQL
 - Daemonize Metabase using Systemd
 - Use Ubuntu 20.04 as base image
+- Runs on port 80 by defualt which is useful for proxying

 # Setup